kragen/derctuo/markdown/sentential-database.md

 Existentials
 ------------

-If you say that some object is a cylinder, you probably don't want the system to posit a material from which it is made.
+If you say that some object is a cylinder, you probably don’t want the system to posit a material from which it is made.
 But there might be cases where you do want such deductions: